Labor Day Cookout: 4 Easy Meals on the Grill

 - Chili powder to desired heat level

-Toss ingredients to evenly coat, and pour mixture into a solid Teflon basket.
+Toss ingredients to evenly coat, and pour mixture into a solid PTFE basket.
 Grill on medium for 15 minutes.
 Garnish with cilantro, mayonnaise, and cotija cheese for an elote finish.
 Turn off the grill and leave the lid open so it begins to cool.

 Finally, heat a couple tortillas on a grill sheet for 30 seconds, and load with the relish for killer veggie tacos.